Campaign of the Month: October 2017

 New Orleans’ vampires were far slower to change their linguistic habits than the city’s shorter-lived mortals.
 In fact, it was considered a faux pas to speak English in Elysium until well into the 20th century: French was the official language of court.
 Kindred who didn’t speak French resultantly found themselves quite excluded from social functions.
 American-born neonates who didn’t speak the language were taught by their sires, but not all neonates had “proper” sires who were willing or able to do so.
 This linguistic divide increasingly alienated “improperly raised” neonates from their more privileged peers and the city’s elders.
 Even many “proper” childer increasingly resented having to learn a foreign language and getting mocked in Elysium for their accents or verbal slip-ups.
 Wasn’t this the United States?

-Come the 21st century, French usage still persists among some of the city’s older Kindred, but primarily as “private language” much like in rural Louisiana: speakers use it in private or semi-private rather than in public, unless they want to make an obvious point of excluding non-francophone neonates from their conversation.
-Fondness for the language persists, however, and neonates who speak French (beyond the basic high school level) can impress as an elder as being somewhat more cultured than their peers.
+Come the 21st century, French usage still persists among some of the city’s older Kindred, but primarily as “private language” much like in rural Louisiana.
+They only speak it among themselves, they use English just as often, and they don’t expect neonates to be fluent in their native tongue.
+Fondness for the language persists, however, and neonates who speak French (beyond the basic high school level) can impress francophone elders by showing they are more cultured than their American peers.

 Clearly, Prince Vidal prefers to allow only those who share his beliefs to thrive within his city.
 Although his persecution of those who follow different faiths than his own is subtle and indirect, his policies are substantially more hostile to members of specific Kindred families and factions.
 Specifically, Vidal takes issue—sometimes to a lesser extent, sometimes greater—with three specific demographics.
 (Caitiff and thin-bloods, of course, are as discriminated against as they are in any city ruled by a deeply conservative prince.)